JasonTrue/jagaimo_jason/README.md

 Keep in mind that, in the current incarnation, `mix still.dev` generates a static `.css` file _in_ the repository that must be checked in if you would like to see the changes upon deployment.
 I'll probably do something about that in the future, but it suits my current workflow.
-I believe the "right" thing to do would be to move the generated css files directly to the
+The "right" thing to do would be to move the generated css files directly to the

 ## Contributing